BhavtoshRath/Build_A_LLM_From_Scratch/Ch_1/README.md

 ### Key Features
 - **How does GPT differ from BERT?**
-  - GPT is unidirectional (left-to-right) and uses causal language modeling for pre-training.
+  - GPT is unidirectional (left-to-right) and uses causal language modeling (CLM) for pre-training.

 - **What is the pre-training objective?**
   - Predict the next word in a sequence, given all previous words.